 I have friends who play video games where there is plenty of bloodsheds.
 Are they aggressive people?
 No. I’ve heard playing violent games is a way to release steam.
-I do agree that video games with high exposure to violence should be limited only to mature audiences since young children are still developing their beliefs and moral compasses.
+I do agree that video games with a ton of violence should be limited only to mature audiences since young children are still developing their beliefs and moral compasses.

 How Video Games Can Help Youth

-On the opposite spectrum, there is limited research where video games can help youth.
+On the opposite spectrum, there is not much research where video games can help youth.
 An example is where group home residents and youth offenders played a computer game called BUSTED.
 It was designed to increase offenders’ awareness of consequences for action through simulation gameplay.
-The age range and detailed date diagnosis were not included, but the authors of the study reported improved cooperation in therapy process (Resnick, 1986).
+The authors did not include the age range and specific date diagnosis, but they reported improved cooperation in the therapy process (Resnick, 1986).

 Concerns For Using Video Games in Psychotherapy

-The concerns for using video games in psychotherapy are the content and style they require, negative attitudes toward them, and access.
+The worries of using video games in psychotherapy are the content and style they require, negative attitudes toward them, and access.
 Despite these concerns, there is untapped potential in video games as part of therapy.
 For example, sitting in front of a console and screen may give the child a safe way to vent about their problems to the therapist (Ceranoglu, 2010).